I’m a big fan of cleansing your life.

 - Jewelry inherited from an aunt with whom the new owner had a long and painful relationship, was auctioned on Worthy.com, and the money was used to landscape her yard — which honored the aunt’s love of gardening, gave the niece joy, and improved her home’s value.

-Sissy Williams: “I highly recommend Worthy.com to sell your jewelry.
+“I highly recommend Worthy.com to sell your jewelry.
 I had a wonderful and professional experience from beginning to end.
 Neil and Ashley were very helpful.
 I had a 2.5 carat diamond wedding set to sell.
 I got a new wedding ring in December, 2014 so I knew that I wanted to sell my other one eventually.
-I looked into selling it to an appraiser, and a jewelry store, but their offers were offensive.
+I looked into how to sell a wedding ring to an appraiser, and a jewelry store, but their offers were offensive.
 I found Worthy.com and was a bit skeptical, but their A+ rating with the BBB and the fact that they insured my ring for shipping, calmed my fears.
 My piece had 179 interested buyers and sold for the highest bid which was way more than I expected to get.
 Also I like their low fees.
-My mom was so impressed, that she is now preparing to sell 2 of her rings through Worthy.com.
+My mom was so impressed, that she is now preparing to sell 2 of her rings through Worthy.com.”

 Takeaway: Well being is far more valuable than things.
 But you have to let go of the stuff before you can enjoy the good stuff.